13. Random Processes

 set ylabel 'frequency of that distance'

-plot [0:] 'random-spatial.dat.distances.hist' using 1:2 with boxes
+plot [0:] 'random_spatial.dat.distances.hist' using 1:2 with boxes

 set xlabel 'nearest distance to a point'